Postcommodity: Art style

-Postcommodity makes use of modern technology (sound, video, etc.) in a way that goes against what would be considered as Native American "Commodity Art".
+Postcommodity makes use of modern technology (sound, video, etc.) in a way that goes against what would be considered as traditional Native American "Commodity Art" or folk craft.
 Much of this work has been considered as Asmr.
-Recently, they have been incorporating their work into architecture, such as adding speakers to pre-existing buildings, or creating their own structures.
+Recently, they have been incorporating their work into architecture, such as adding speakers to pre-existing buildings, or creating their own purpose-built structures.

 Another recurring theme in their art is the use of Bird scarer balloons, which contain elements of Native American colors and iconography.
 Their context for using these balloons is to "function as an intervention repelling the manifestations of the Western worldview and imagination."

 In addition to visual art and ASMR, Postcommodity has released music.
 Much of this music is compiled from other artists, and has been released in the form of LP records.